Director of the ERC-Funded FEDD Project (Fruits of Eurasia: Domestication and Dispersal)

 I study the adoption of agriculture by people in ecotonal regions of Central Asia, a topic which challenges the long-held view of Central Asia as a pastoralist realm, showing that mobile populations in the Iron and Bronze Ages also engaged in agricultural activities and diversified their economy as an adaptive strategy.

-I study both anthropogenic environmental change, notably ecosystem engineering and the conversion of forests to pastureland, as well as economic developments, notably the adoption of agriculture across Eurasia.
-Over the past decade, I have directed archaeobotanical analyses in Kazakhstan, Turkmenistan, Tajikistan, Uzbekistan, and China, analyzed material from 15 archaeological sites, and published over 15 peer-reviewed articles in leading scientific journals.
-I am also collaborating with a wide range of fellow researchers from institutions around the world.
-In doing so, I am helping to fill in the last major gaps in the early archaeobotanical map of Asia, and showing how important the Silk Road was in the spread of specific crops and technologies.
+Dr. Spengler’s research spans both anthropogenic environmental change, notably ecosystem engineering and the conversion of forests to pastureland, as well as economic development, notably the adoption of agriculture across Eurasia.
+Over the past decade, he has directed archaeobotanical analyses in Kazakhstan, Turkmenistan, Tajikistan, Uzbekistan, and China, analyzing material from over 20 archaeological sites.
+He also heads the FEDD team, a conglomerate of passionate graduate students and post-doctoral fellows, all of whom are working with a strong international network of collaborators.
+He and his team are helping to fill in the last major gaps in the early archaeobotanical map of Asia, and showing how important the Silk Road was in the spread of specific crops and technologies.

-In a recent publication, in the Journal of Ethnobiology (available here), I point out, based on indicator species of seeds in ancient herd animal dung, that humans from the Bronze Age until today across Central Asia have focused their economic pursuits on small-scale microenvironments.
-I argue that the key to understanding human occupation in Central Asia is the mosaic nature of the steppe and not its perceived homogeneous expanse of grass.
-More recently, in a publication in the journal Human Ecology (available here), I took this argument a step further and pointed out that these ecotopes are constructed and maintained through human herding practices.
+Dr. Spengler’s long-term research agenda studying the impacts that humans have on the biotic world around them is well-expressed in an article published in the Journal of Ethnobiology.
+In this manuscript, he points out that based on indicator species of seeds in ancient herd animal dung, humans across Central Asia from the Bronze Age through today have focused their economic pursuits on small-scale microenvironments.
+Dr. Spengler argues that the key to understanding human occupation in Central Asia is the mosaic nature of the steppe and not its perceived homogeneous expanse of grass.
+He takes this argument a step further in Human Ecology by pointing out that these ecotopes are constructed and maintained through human herding practices.
 Through a feedback process of herding, humans have changed the soil chemistry and selected for a distinct vegetation population, which is both nutrient-rich and tolerant to herd browsing.
 These constructed microenvironments become focal points on an otherwise sparsely populated landscape.
-However, known focal points for group gatherings, which are returned to year after year, drastically change the practical density of human habitation and facilitate social connection and ultimately exchange – leading to an imagined network of interaction connected by fixed nodal points.
-I have also applied this process of human ecosystem engineering to a regional scale and looked at the massive vegetation shifts that took place across Eurasia in the third through the first millennia B.C.
-In this sense, I am studying the early development of an agropastoral niche, the human niche that has dominated for most of the Holocene.
+Known focal points for group gatherings, which are returned to year after year, drastically change the practical density of human habitation and facilitate social connection and ultimately exchange – leading to an imagined network of interaction connected by fixed nodal points.
+Dr. Spengler has applied this process of human ecosystem engineering to a regional scale and looked at the massive vegetation shifts that took place across Eurasia in the third through the first millennia B.C.
+In this sense, his team is studying the early development of an agropastoral niche — the human niche — that has dominated for most of the Holocene.

-My main goal through all of these publications is to show that complexity is a facet that involves more than the core “civilizations” and that peripheral populations directly shaped social trajectories among the imperial cores.
+Dr. Spengler’s main goal through all of these publications is to show that complexity is a facet that involves more than the centers of agricultural origins and that peripheral populations directly shaped social trajectories among ancient empires.